WICG/handwriting-recognition/explainer.md

 })

 // Start a new drawing.
-// It’s okay to create multiple drawings from a single recognizer. const drawing = recognizer.startDrawing()
+// It's okay to create multiple drawings from a single recognizer. const drawing = recognizer.startDrawing()

 // Create a stroke and add points.
 // The point dictionary is copied, and added to the stroke object. stroke.addPoint({ x: 84, y: 34, t: 959.685 })

-// We can say it’s a copy of dict
+// We can say it's a copy of dict
 // Add a stroke to the drawing. drawing.addStroke(stroke)